 To deliver their optimisation programmes, KMG’s oil service companies consider their leading role in maintaining social stability in operating regions.
-This inevitably leads to extra costs, resulting from the need to retain employees regardless of current operational needs and meet all obligations under the collective bargaining agreement: benefits, medical insurance premiums, and upskilling costs.
-The number of employees decreases through natural turnover.
+This inevitably leads to extra costs, resulting from the need to retain employees regardless of current operational needs and meet all obligations under the collective bargaining agreement: benefits, medical insurance premiums and upskilling costs.

 - Drilling and developing oil and gas wells.
-Providing out well services and workovers
+Providing well services and workovers

 - Transporting freight and passengers, providing field transportation and maintenance